bash/terminal-unsolicited-reports/readme.md

 # Color Change Events
-Terminal programs can already query the terminal's colors by sending the color's corresponding `OSC` sequence with `?` instead of a color.
+Terminal programs can query the terminal's colors by sending the color's corresponding `OSC` sequence with `?` instead of a color.

-Long lived programs currently have no way of being notified of changes to these colors.
+However, long lived programs currently have no way of being notified about changes to these colors.
 This is particularly interesting in terminals that dynamically adapt to the OS's dark-light preference.

-The goal of this proposal is to extend terminals to continously report changes to their colors.
+The goal is to extend terminals with *continous reporting* for each color.
-Programs can enable this by sending the color's corresponding `OSC` sequence with `?+` instead of a color and `?-` to disable reporting.

-## Granularity
-> TODO: Define the term *color* as used in spec to refer to a palette color (256) or to a *special* color. \
-> TODO: Document that each color has its own subscription.
-> TODO: Mention appendix with list of OSC sequences.

 ## Syntax
-> TODO: Rework

-For `OSC 4` the syntax is as follows: `OSC 4 ; c ; ?+ ST` and `OSC 4 ; c ; ?- ST` where `c` is a color index. \
-For `OSC 1[1-9]` the syntax is as follows `OSC Ps ; ?+ ST` and `OSC Ps ; ?- ST` where `Ps` is one of `10, 11 ...
-19`

-If `?+` is given, then the terminal will reply with a control sequence of the same form which can be used to set the corresponding dynamic color every time that color is changed.

-If `?-` is given, then the terminal will stop continuously reporting the corresponding dynamic color.

-#### Remarks
-1. `BEL` is also accepted in place of `ST`.
-2. `OSC 4` accepts multiple color / spec pairs, naturally this extends to `?+` and `?-` as well.
+The *OSC Color Control Sequences* are extended with two new special *spec* values analogous to the existing special *spec* `?`:

+* `?+` enables continous reporting of the color set by the OSC sequence.
+* `?-` disables continous reporting of the color set by the OSC sequence.

+Each color in the 256-color table can have continous reporting enabled or disabled individually.

+If the terminal supports querying / setting multiple colors in one sequence (e.g. `OSC 4 ; 0 ; red ; 1 ; ?
+ST` sets `0` to red and queries `1`) then this is also extended to enabling / disabling continous reporting (e.g. `OSC 4 ; 0 ; red ; 1 ; ? ; 2 ; ?- ; 3 ; ?+ ST` sets `0` to red, queries `1`, disables continous reporting for `2` and enables continous reporting for `3`).

+*Special* colors i.e. colors set via `OSC 5` and the corresponding `OSC 4;256+x` alias are intentionally omitted from this specification.

 ## Reports
-A report MUST be sent to applications if the *effective* color changes, that is if the corresponding one-time query would observe a different value.
-The continous query MUST report the same color as if the application queried using a one-time query in that moment.

-Terminals SHOULD not send a report if the effective color has not changed.
-To avoid infinite loops between terminals and programs a report MUST NOT be sent if an OSC sequence sets the color to the already effective value.

-In particular:
-* If a terminal changes the color (e.g. slight darkening of the background of an unfocused pane) and doesn't report this using the one-time query then the color reported by the continous query doesn't report it either.
-* Terminals that have multiple "levels" of colors (e.g. user preference and set via OSC) report the *effectively* used color value.
-If a color with lower priority is changed then the terminal may or may not report this as a change as long as it reports the *effective* color value.
-* If the color is set via `OSC` to the same value it already has (either previosly set via OSC or by user preference) then terminals should not send a report.
+The terminal sends a report if and only if the *effective value* of a color changes and continous reporting is enabled for that color.

+Continous reporting always produces OSC color control sequences in *canonical form*.

-* Upon enabling continous reporting, the current value is NOT reported.
+Upon enabling continous reporting, the current value is **not** reported.
 Programs that wish to know the current value send the sequence to enable continous reporting followed by the sequence for a one-time report.
 The reverse order is incorrect and may lead to a race condition.

-* If an `OSC` reset sequence doesn't change the color because it already was reset then a report may or may not be sent.
-* If an application sets a color using an OSC sequence for which it has continous reporting enabled, it also receives a report (given that the effective color was changed by the OSC sequence).
-* > TODO: bold fg has an implicit dependency on fg, so if fg changes, bold fg needs to be reported as changed
-* > OSC 106 (xterm: enable/disable a given special color; VTE: unsupported) should also report change. \
-  > [Note about OSC 106 in xterm: while OSC 4, 5, 10..19 and their 100+ counterparts apply retroactively on previous contents, 106 does not, it only affects new output.]
+## Effective Value
+The *effective value* of a color is the value that would be reported by querying the terminal using a one-time query (`?`).

+Some sources that may affect the *effective value*:
+* The corresponding `OSC` color control sequence
+* The corresponding `OSC` reset sequence
+* User Preferences

+This definition leaves room for terminals to change a color's value without affecting the *effective value* as long as the one-time query also doesn't report the change (e.g. slight darkening of the background of an unfocused pane).

+Additionally this definition accounts for terminals that have multiple "levels" per color (e.g. user preference and set via `OSC` sequence).

 ## Canonical Form
-An OSC color sequence is in *canonical form* if:
+An OSC color control sequence is in *canonical form* if:
-* It uses the 7-bit (`C1`) encoding.
+* It uses the 7-bit `C1` encoding.
 * It is terminated by `ST`.
-* It uses the `rgb:<r>/<g>/<b>` syntax for colors without alpha and the `rgba:<r>/<g>/<b>/<a>` syntax for colors with alpha channel.
-The channels are encoded as 16-bit hexadecimal colors.
+* It uses the `rgb:rrrr/gggg/bbbb` form for colors without alpha and the `rgba:rrrr/gggg/bbbb/aaaa` form for colors with alpha.
+The channels are encoded as 16-bit hexadecimal numbers.

-> TODO: `OSC 4;256+x` is an alias for `OSC 5;x`

-## Report Syntax
-> TODO: reports always use the *canonical form* in terms of
-> * ST/BEL and C1/C0.
-> * `OSC 4;256+x` is an alias for `OSC 5;x`
-> * More?

-## Disable Continous Reporting
+## Reset
-> TODO

-## Relation To One-Time Querying
-Terminals MUST only implement continous querying for a color if the color also supports one-time querying.
+Analogously to mouse reporting and FocusIn/FocusOut reporting, continous reporting is disabled when the terminal is reset using `DECSTR`, `DECSR`, or `RIS`.

+## Partial Support
+Terminals are still considered to conform to this spec if they omit continous reporting for colors that they don't support for setting / one-time querying.

 ## Implementation
 * [VTE]: [issue][vte-issue] open, in discussion